"The earth is flat. Whoever claims it is round is an atheist deserving of punishment."

 - The world of Narnia is also flat.
 The characters reach the edge in The Voyage of the Dawn Treader.
 The three children never do see what (if anything) lies beyond Aslan's Country (though it's implied that the dome of the sky comes down to meet the ground there).
 The Narnians are surprised to find out that the Pevensies come from a round world, and are delighted, because that's what their fantasy stories are about.

-- In The Silmarillion, it is revealed that Arda was originally flat.
+- In The Silmarillion, it is revealed that Middle-Earth was originally flat.
 It was reshaped into a sphere by Eru Ilúvatar to prevent humanity from attempting to sail to Valinor.

 - In earlier versions of the cosmology, Arda was actually a cross between a flat world and a hovering world: Arda was literally shaped like a boat, solid earth cupped to hold the "inner seas" with the continents and islands of the world rising up from its floor.
 The world floated upon the "outer seas" ("Vaiya", which was in turn split between a shadowy "water" that no mortal ship could float upon and a tenuous "air", both so cold as to freeze the inner seas where they meet), which were in turn vaguely separated by the boundary between the universe (Eä) and the sea-like "void" leading to the Timeless Halls where Eru Ilúvatar resides.
 Even stranger yet, the sky was a literal pennant-like sail, attached to Arda by the mast like peaks of two inconceivably tall mountains.
 The sun and moon dipped into the seas of the vaiya in order to go underneath the "keel" of the world, and the sea god Ulmo actually had a residence built onto the bottom of the world like a barnacle on the hull of a ship.

-- There is still one small strip of Arda that is flat.
-It's a narrow stripe of ocean that leads to Valinor.
-Only the Maiar (e.g. Gandalf) know how to find it.
+- There is still one small part of Arda that is flat.
+It's a narrow strip of ocean that leads to Valinor.
+Only the Elves and Maiar (such as Gandalf) know how to find it.

 - The novels Circumpolar! and Countersolar! feature an alternate Solar System in which every planet and moon is a holed disc (but the Sun is still a spheroid).
 Earth's familiar continents are wrapped around the North Hole, with Antarctica stretched around the rim, and the first novel concerns a pair of rival expeditions to the unknown other side of the world.